LambdaGeo/rwh-ptbr/cap06.md

 ```

 Notice that the sort order for `Color` was based on the order that the constructors were defined.
-[4 comments](comments: show / hide)

 Automatic derivation is not always possible.
 For instance, if you defined a type `data MyType = MyType (Int -> Bool)`, the compiler will not be able to derive an instance of `Show` because it doesn't know how to render a function.
 We will get a compilation error in such a situation.
-[4 comments](comments: show / hide)

 When we automatically derive an instance of some typeclass, the types that we refer to in our `data` declaration must also be instances of that typeclass (manually or automatically).
-[No comments](comment: add)

 ```haskell
 -- arquivo: src/Ch06.hs